LaminSanneh/Laravel-and-React.Js-User-Roles-and-Permissions-Management-with-simple-Blog/README.md

-# Project Name: Springboot and ReactNative Money Transfer Android Mobile and Web Application
+# Project Name: Laravel and React.Js User Roles and Permissions Management with simple Blog

 ## Project Status: Work In Progress